LG PRESENTS ITS LATEST INNOVATIONS POWERED BY “AFFECTIONATE INTELLIGENCE” AT CES 2025

 Curate Your Evening, Elevate Your Experience

-The Curate & Elevate (Upscale Home Living) zone offers an immersive lifestyle experience that combines AI tech with enduring design and customized luxury.
-This exclusive space demonstrates how intelligent technology and refined aesthetics can come together to elevate every moment at home.
-Highlighted within this zone are innovative display products like the LG Signature OLED T. Visitors can see the transparent OLED T showcased alongside iconic clear acrylic pieces from Kartell, a renowned premium furniture brand, introducing innovative user experiences and new possibilities for space curation.
+The Curate & Elevate (Upscale Home Living) zone offers an immersive lifestyle experience that combines AI tech with design and customised luxury.
+This space demonstrates how intelligent technology and refined aesthetics can come together to elevate every moment at home.
+Highlighted within this zone are innovative display products like the LG Signature OLED T. Visitors can see the transparent OLED T showcased alongside clear acrylic pieces from Kartell, a premium furniture brand, introducing innovative user experiences and new possibilities for space curation.

-Entering the Night area of the zone, visitors will encounter the breathtaking kinetic media chandelier; an installation that boasts 28 units of the transparent LG Signature OLED T. When closed, it highlights the elegance of transparency through synchronized video and lighting; when open, it emphasizes the sleek, thin design of transparent OLED technology.
-Visitors will be wowed by mesmerizing visuals, including the colorful Cloud Bloom, Aquarium, and stained-glass effects; all synchronized with dynamic lighting and all enhanced by AI assistance to deliver an immersive, 360-degree experience.
+Entering the Night area of the zone, visitors will encounter the breathtaking kinetic media chandelier; an installation that boasts 28 units of the transparent LG Signature OLED T. When closed, it highlights the elegance of transparency through synchronised video and lighting; when open, it emphasises the sleek, thin design of transparent OLED technology.
+Visitors will experience visuals, including the colourful Cloud Bloom, Aquarium, and stained-glass effects; all synchronised with dynamic lighting and all enhanced by AI assistance to deliver an immersive, 360-degree experience.

 The Dive & Vibe zone offers an entertaining, multisensory exploration of AI-powered sound and music.
 New 2025 xboom speakers on display employ advanced AI calibration technology to automatically adjust sound settings and recommend the best lighting mode according to the space and the mood of the music.

-Along with the latest smart life solutions, LG’s exhibition booth at CES 2025 showcases the company’s dedication to sustainability and corporate responsibility.
-Throughout the booth, visitors will find several trees symbolizing the company’s commitment to ESG.
-These include the Comfort Kit Tree, the Sustainable Exhibition History Tree, the Energy Tree, the Global Carbon Neutrality Tree and the Sustainable Cycle Tree, which together form a visual representation of LG’s vision for a sustainable future.
+Along with the latest smart life solutions, the LG exhibition booth at CES 2025 showcases the company’s dedication to sustainability and corporate responsibility.
+Throughout the booth, visitors will find several trees symbolising the company’s commitment to ESG.
+These include the Comfort Kit Tree, the Sustainable Exhibition History Tree, the Energy Tree, the Global Carbon Neutrality Tree and the Sustainable Cycle Tree, which together form a visual representation of the company’s vision for a sustainable future.

 Visitors can experience LG’s latest innovations at its CES booth (#15004, Las Vegas Convention Center) from January 7-10.
 For more information on LG products unveiled at CES 2025, please check out the CES 2025 Press Kit.